The Brink (2019 film): Reception

 New York Magazines David Edelstein wrote that the film is "the year’s most urgent documentary — the one you need to see this week, not this year."
-In his positive Variety review, Owen Glieberman wrote "The Brink is a far better and more penetrating film than Errol Morris’s Bannon portrait, American Dharma, which let Bannon bathe in his own aura."
+In his positive Variety review, Owen Gleiberman wrote "The Brink is a far better and more penetrating film than Errol Morris’s Bannon portrait, American Dharma, which let Bannon bathe in his own aura."
 He also says "Bannon has a way of revealing himself when he thinks he’s not."

 David Fear of Rolling Stone wrote in his review "Portrait of a Political Charlatan in Winter": "The Brink, Alison Klayman’s insightful and often unnerving look at one of the most divisive figures in recent memory, isn’t a particularly fun or easy watch".
 He also says the director's "methodology feels like a combo of fly-on-the-wall and give-’em-enough-rope.".
 A. O. Scott of The New York Times gave the film a Critic's Pick.